-Not only can the actual contact with the the current result in burns on any part of the body, the force of the electricity can cause clothing or other materials to catch fire.
+Not only can the actual contact with the current result in burns on any part of the body, but the force of the electricity can also cause clothing or other materials to catch fire.

 Many don’t think of this as a typical injury associated with electrocution, but the fact is that the electrical energy causes the victim's muscles to contract so violently that they can fall and injure themselves by hitting the hard ground or inanimate objects.